List of Bose headphones: Noise Cancelling Headphones 700 UC

 This is the same headphone as the 700 but a Bose USB Link dongle is included, supposedly enhancing sound and microphone quality.
 But, it is listed for a larger price.

 QuietComfort 45

-In 2021, Bose released the Bose QuietComfort 45 headphones.
-This model introduced USB-C support for more convenient and faster charging.
-Bose also added a fourth external microphone to enhance call quality and integrated Bluetooth 5.1 to improve wireless range and connection stability.
-The QuietComfort 45 maintains the excellent noise-cancellation capabilities the series is known for and offers a comfortable, ergonomic design for extended use.
-However, the rechargeable battery is not user-replaceable and lasts for 22 hours.
+In August 2021, Bose released the Bose QuietComfort 45 headphones.
+In addition to adding USB-C support to the QuietComfort model, Bose also added a fourth external microphone to improve call quality and Bluetooth 5.1 to improve wireless range.
+The rechargeable battery is not replaceable.

+QuietComfort SE

+The SE are QC45 with a soft case instead of the hard case, apparently the SE stands for soft envelope.

 QuietComfort

 In September 2023, Bose released the new QuietComfort headphones this time with no model number designation.
 The logo returns to the black colour of the 2 generations old QC35 II rather than the light grey of the most recent QC45.
+Visual difference: The QC35 uses Micro USB, QuietComfort USB-C.

 This QC model offers 10 levels of adjustable ANC and 24 hours of battery life.